F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/waf/via-dns/existing_stack/readme.md

 _However you decide to create the the service principal application, prior to deploying this template you must verify that it has the minimum required access based on the solution requirements._

-**Minimum Required Access:** The service principal account must have read permissions to certain objects and it is *recommended* to apply the built-in **Reader** role to the account being used.
+**Minimum Required Access:** The service principal account must have read permissions to the following objects and it is *recommended* to apply the built-in **Reader** role to the account being used.
 If applying a custom role, it must have at least *read* permissions to the following resources:

 - Microsoft.Compute/*
 - Microsoft.Network/*